plyr4/unity-build-factory/README.md

 This project contains reusable workflows for compiling and building multiarchitecture Unity projects using [GitHub Actions](https://docs.github.com/en/actions) and [GameCI](https://game.ci/docs/github/getting-started/).

+## Usage

+Clone this repository, configure repository secrets, enable Actions, trigger a deployment using <github project url> as the deployment target.

 ## Contact

 Open an issue at <https://github.com/plyr4/unity-factory/issues>